 The project funding lasts for 4 years after which time the project will come to an end.
-We are now at the start of year 2.
+The available funding will need to be spent by 2021.

-Other works which have been already been approved and are being funded by the High Street Project include residential conversion and new shop fronts at 13-17 High Street which should begin in early-mid 2018.
+Works which have been already been approved and are being funded by the High Street Project include residential conversion and new shop fronts at 13-17 High Street which should take place during in 2019.

 What long-term benefits will the Wisbech High Street Project bring to the community?

 By developing the site as a piece of public realm we will be offering the community a unique space at ground floor which can be used for performances, exhibitions, displays and demonstrations.
 Bespoke seating (which can be removed or repositioned for performances) offers a place to sit and relax or eat lunch whilst appreciating the exhibitions.

 The viewing platform will offer spectacular views across the town and beyond which will become an attraction for local residents and visitors to the town.

 The events and training offered as part of the project Activity Plan will provide the opportunity for the community to learn new heritage-related skills and gain unique experiences.
 For example, we will be opening up the tunnels under the town for investigation and mapping, funding heritage construction skills courses with the local college and documenting changes to the High Street and the town through photographic workshops led by a professional photographer.